websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 main
 ```

-This script creates a new folder in your `liferay` service's `$LIFERAY_HOME/data/` folder (named `thread_dumps/` by default), and then creates multiple timestamped subfolders that each contain a set of thread dumps.
-By default, it creates **four subfolders** with timestamps about 60 seconds apart, and fills each subfolder with **six thread dumps** about 10 seconds apart.
+This script creates a new folder in your `liferay` service's `$LIFERAY_HOME/data/` folder (named `thread_dumps/` by default), and then it creates multiple timestamped subfolders that each contain a set of thread dumps.
+By default, it creates *four subfolders* with timestamps about 60 seconds apart, and fills each subfolder with *six thread dumps* about 10 seconds apart.
 Thread dumps are created with the [jstack utility](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr016.html).

-You can make multiple small edits to alter this behavior:
+You can make multiple edits to alter this behavior:

 * You can change the name of the directory that thread dumps are saved to by changing `thread_dumps/` at the end of the path on the first line.
-However, *you must keep the folder inside the `data/` folder* for it to be accessible via backups.
+However, *you must keep the folder inside the `data/` directory* for it to be accessible via backups.

-* You can change the number of iterations in the `main` function to change the number of sets created.
+* You can change the number of iterations in the `main` function's loop to change the number of sets created.
 You can make the same change in the `take_thread_group` function to change the number of thread dumps per set.

 * You can change the period of the `sleep` command (in seconds) in the `main` function to change the frequency of each set being created.
 You can make the same change in the `take_thread_group` function to change the frequency of thread dumps within each set.